pkumod/gStore/README.md

 ## Other Business

+Bugs are recorded in [BUG REPORT](docs/BUGS.md).
+You are welcomed to submit the bugs you discover if they do not exist in this file.

 We have written a series of short essays addressing recurring challenges in using gStore to realize applications, which are placed in [Recipe Book](docs/TIPS.md).

 You are welcome to report any advice or errors in the github Issues part of this repository, if not requiring in-time reply.
 However, if you want to urgent on us to deal with your reports, please email to <bookug@qq.com> to submit your suggestions and report bugs to us by emailing to <gStoreDB@gmail.com>.
 A full list of our whole team is in [Mailing List](docs/MAIL.md).